-Every time I sit down with a potential client, I educate them about the fundamentals of estate planning.
-This is true whether or not they already have an estate plan, because I have found that most of the time even people who already have an estate plan have no idea what it says or means.
+Many estate planning attorneys make it a point to educate their prospective clients about the fundamentals of estate planning.
+This is true whether or not the prospective clients already have an estate plan, because often times even people who already have an estate plan have no idea what it says or means.

 In my mind, education is essential because it takes the complex process of estate planning and breaks it down into smaller and easier to understand parts.
 Once you understand one part, you can move on to the next and the next until all of the sudden everything becomes crystal clear.
 You will then realize that estate planning isn't simply about signing a bunch of legal documents that get spit out of a computer - instead, it's about making informed decisions that lead to the creation of legal documents that put your wishes, goals and final instructions in writing, resulting in the one basic thing that estate planning is really all about - creating peace of mind for you and your loved ones.